- Affordable, under $80

 - Only compatible with 120V

-Revlon One Step Curls is an affordable hair curler that works well and holds style all day long.
-But, it is not my #1 recommendation.
+Revlon One Step Blowout Curls is an affordable hair curler that works well and holds style all day long, however there is a ‘but’ – See full review.

 Ft.
 Revlon One-Step Blowout Curls